-- (i) Candidates applying for sitting in the Resident Physicist Examination shall be a Resident Physicist practicing in the Hospital Authority. - (ii) Candidates applying for sitting in Part I or II of the Resident Physicist Examination shall be a member (Full or Associate Member) of HKAMP. - (iii) Candidates applying for Part I Examination shall, on the day of examination, have at least one year of recognized full-time equivalent working experience as a Resident Physicist.
-A candidate with 11 months or more of recognized full-time equivalent working experience may still apply provided his/her application is supported by his/her Senior Physicist. - (iv) Candidates applying for Part II Examination shall, on the day of examination, have at least two years of recognized full-time equivalent working experience as a Resident Physicist.
-A candidate with 1 year and 11 months or more of recognized full-time equivalent working experience may still apply provided his/her application is supported by his/her Senior Physicist.
+- (i) Candidates applying for sitting in Part I Certification Examination shall, on the day of examination, have at least one year of recognized full-time equivalent working experience as a Physicist.
+A candidate with 11 months or more of recognized full-time equivalent working experience may still apply provided his/her application is supported by his/her Senior Physicist. - (ii) Candidates applying for sitting in Part II Certification Examination shall, on the day of examination, have at least two year of recognized full-time equivalent working experience as a Physicist in a training center accredited by HKAMP.
+A candidate with 1 year and 11 months or more of recognized full-time equivalent working experience may still apply provided his/her application is supported by his/her Senior Physicist. - (iii) A candidate shall pass the Part I Examination before sitting for the Part II Examination. - (iv) The candidate applying for sitting in Part I or II of the Certification Examination shall be a member (Full or Associate Member) of HKAMP.